NetworkCurator/NetworkCurator.github.io/user/index.md

 # User's guide

-NetworkCurator is web software that works along the lines of a [Wordpress blog](https://wordpress.org/).
+NetworkCurator works along the lines of a [Wordpress blog](https://wordpress.org/).
 One person installs the software on a web server.
 Many other people can then view the resulting website.

 The NetworkCurator couples a blog-like content management system with graph visualization tools.
 The site can manage a community of users who create, annotate, and curate network data collaboratively.